GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

 # 3. PGGB Introduction
 ## PanGenome Graph Builder [(PGGB)](https://github.com/pangenome/pggb)
 <p align="justify">
+A pangenome variation graph is a kind of generic multiple sequence alignment.
+It lets us understand any kind of sequence variation between a collection of genomes.
+It shows us similarity where genomes walk through the same parts of the graph, and differences where they do not.

-To investigate and analyse Neisseria Bacteria the PanGenome Graph Builder has been used.
-PanGenome Graph Builder (PGGB) is a computational tool used in genomics research to construct pan-genome graphs from large sets of genomic data.
-A pan-genome is the collection of all the genes and non-coding sequences present in a species or a group of related organisms.
-PGGB constructs a pan-genome graph, which is a data structure that represents the entire set of genes and genetic variations in a population.
+PanGenome Graph Builder (PGGB) constructs a pan-genome graph, which is a data structure that represents the entire set of genes and genetic variations in a population.
+PGGB builds pangenome graphs from a set of input sequences unbiasly.
+The main novelty of PGGB is not simply the reference independence, but moreover its ability to capture all parts of input genomes losslessly.

 This graph can be used to study genetic diversity, gene function, and evolution.
 PGGB is designed to be scalable and efficient, making it suitable for large-scale genomic analyses.
 It is an open-source tool that can be used freely by researchers in the field of genomics.
 </p>

-### How does the pggb graph builder work?
+### How does the pggb  work?
-The pggb algorithm facilitates the construction of these graphs by progressively integrating genetic variants into a reference genome.
 The key features and purpose of the PGGB include:
 1. Progressive Approach: The PGGB algorithm follows a step-by-step approach, iteratively adding genetic variants to the graph one at a time.
 2. Variant Integration: The tool efficiently integrates genetic variants, including single nucleotide variations (SNVs), insertions, deletions, and larger structural variations, into the graph representation.